 As soon as I had booked the ferry and a flight I got a cold.
 Then stupidly did a couple of rides, including a 200km audax, before I was fully recovered which resulted in prolonging the cold and a general feeling of lingering fatique.
 For all of September.
 The usual ‘what if I can’t do this, what is something breaks, oh well it doesn’t matter, it’ll be fine’ thoughts escalated into ‘I can’t do this, I really can’t do this’.
 I’ve barely ridden a bike since the Hailsham 600 attempt (relatively speaking, I realise a 200km audax isn’t entirely consistent with “I’ve hardly ridden”) and it’s only been this last week I haven’t felt utterly useless and tired on a bike.
 It’s been worrying to say the least.
 I’ve had more than one anxiety dream.
 I only had one anxiety dream before the Transcontinental, nothing major, just that my socks didn’t match.
 OK, mismatching socks is pretty high up on the disaster list.
 However the Transcontinental was a much bigger undertaking and all new.
 I’ve done this a few times now, I know I can do it.
 If things don’t go to plan I look for a hotel earlier in the day or a train station.
 Worse case scenario is I turn round and come home early.
 It’s not that difficult.
 The ride down France at Easter was an example of having to reconsider and change plans on the road.
 In fact all the trips this year – France, Dolomites, Flanders to the Alps, even the Hailsham 600 – have all involved changing and adapting plans on the road.

 Deep down I know I can do this but I am panicked by the thought of riding 1300km in six days.
 It will be fine.
 It’s not setting off to ride around the world.
 It’s a week in northern Europe.
-Across two of the most cycle friendly countries in the world.
+Across some of the most cycle friendly countries in the world.
 With shops.
 And hotels.
 It’s just riding a bike.
 I know how to do that.
 Pedal.
 Keep pedalling.
 Still, I am expecting something to go properly wrong.
 I leave in two days.
 We’ll see what happens.